 Mother of Pearl Value vs. Pearl Value

 Natural pearls are more expensive than a natural mother of pearl gem because pearls are significantly rarer.
-Think of it this way, all nacre producing mollusks will have a mother of pearl coating inside their shell that can be used in jewelry.
-However, of those nacre producing mollusks, only a small percentage of them will have a small particle naturally make its way inside their shell.
+Think of it this way: all nacre producing mollusks will have a mother of pearl coating inside their shell that can be used in jewelry.
+However, of those nacre producing mollusks, only a small percentage of them will have a small particle naturally make its way inside their shells.

 Manmade pearls and mother of pearl are both significantly less expensive than their natural counterparts.
-A small pearl pendant may be the same price as a mother of pearl pendant.
 However, larger manmade pearls will be more expensive than a similar mother of pearl piece due to the extended time they take to form.

 Mother of Pearl Trends